jadongao/fourier-analyzer/README.md

 # LEGO Fourier Analyzer
-A LEGO machine that presentation Fourier analysis
+A LEGO machine that presentation Fourier Analysis

 <div align=center> <img src='./overview.jpg' width = 40%/> </div>

 # 1.What kinds of things is this work?

-I made a LEGO machine that presentation Fourier Transformation in a high visual way.
-This machine replicates a harmonic analyzer designed in the late nineenth century by the physicist Albert Michelson.
+I made a LEGO machine that presentation Fourier Analysis in a high visual way.
+This machine replicates a Harmonic Analyzer designed in the late nineenth century by the physicist Albert Michelson.
 It must be noted that I referred to the video of YouTuber @thoroughfareproduction who created a 5-element analyzer.
 I redesigned the gearbox to increase the number of elements to 7, and made my own improvements in the design of sinusoid generator gear set to make the operation smoother.

 # 2.How to characterize / categorize this work?

-LEGO machine, Fourier Transformation, Sinusoid, 3D models, Visual Learning
+LEGO machine, Fourier Analysis, Sinusoid, 3D models, Visual Learning

 # 3.Briefly description of this work